-The findings show that agricultural extension services of ADP have had significant impact on crop and farm development.
+The findings show that agricultural extension services of ADP are perceived to have had significant impact on crop and farm development.
+The perceived impact of Agricultural Extension Services of Edo ADP on crop and farm development implies significant economic benefits to the farmers through enhancement in earnings from farming.
 However, the results do not indicate significant impact on reduction in unemployment and development of infrastructural facilities in the sampled communities.
 The results are consistent with the findings of Olujenyo (2006); Omonijo et al. (2014); Ugwu (2007) and Umeh et al. (2015).
 Also, the non-significance of agricultural extension services of ADP on infrastructural facilities is consistent with the findings of Adamu & Mohammed (2009).
 Furthermore, the results show that the impact of ADP on the local governments is not the same.
+In other words, the extent of impact of the ADP differs across the locations (local governments).
 In other words, the impact of the ADP is more in some locations than others.
 This is consistent with Enwelu et al. (2017).
-Lastly, the regression results show that the development of infrastructural facilities is significantly related to agricultural extension services of the ADP but the t test for significance shows that agricultural extension services of the ADP has not had a significant impact on the development of infrastructural facilities.
+Lastly, the regression results show that the development of infrastructural facilities is perceived to be significantly related to agricultural extension services of the ADP but the t test for significance shows that agricultural extension services of the ADP has not had a significant impact on the development of infrastructural facilities.
 This may not be unconnected with the uneven impact of the ADP in the respective locations.
-This partial impact of ADP on the development of infrastructural facilities is a point of departure from previous studies that examined impact of ADP and declared the project nonsignificant without ascertaining the degree of non-significance of the project.
+This partial impact of ADP on the development of infrastructural facilities is a point of departure from previous studies that examined impact of ADP and declared the project non-significant without ascertaining the degree of non-significance of the project.